 This page offers resources and coping strategies for those grappling with the death of a loved one.
 Even if you haven’t lost a loved one you will know someone who has.
 It is important to make sure you offer understanding and emotional support to someone enduring the pain of grief.
 If you don’t know what to say to someone who has suffered a loss the section entitled “THE BEST AND WORST THINGS TO SAY TO SOMEONE IN GRIEF” may help you find the right words to say.

 There is no cure for grief and there is no substitute for grieving, but to understand the process and to understand the transition from living in the material world to living in the spiritual world may lighten the load of grief.

 Many times after the death of a loved one, the survivors are searching for answers and means of coping with the loss.
 These resources offer some direction and advice.
 Click on the following links.
-Perhaps in some small way this information may help you on your journey through grief:
+They may help guide you on your journey through grief:

 POSITIVE WAYS OF COPING WITH GRIEF describes various coping strategies to help you process and endure your grief.
 While not an exhaustive list, it can lead you in the right direction on the road to healing.

 THE IMMORTALITY OF THE SOUL gives a brief overview of how the different religions of the world view the immortality of the soul.
 For thousands of years people of faith have studied what happens when we die.
 The conclusion is that life is everlasting.

 SPIRIT CONTACT AS A TOOL IN HEALING FROM GRIEF explains some of the benefits of making contact with the soul of someone who is on the Other Side.
 Spirit Contact can validate your belief system that life is everlasting.